♪♫ ♪ ...À St Malo débarquez sans naufrage

 In September 1763 Louis-Antoine, Comte de Bougainville (later to distinguish himself in that same war) set sail from St Malo on a voyage of discovery (as many ocean voyages were, at the time).
 In January 1764 he put in at an unclaimed group of islands, which – like so many explorers before and since – he named in a autocentric way (is that a word?
 Well it is now.)
 This is a theme I've visited before. here,)

 He called the landing point Port Louis after the French king, and he named the islands after his point de départ: Les Îles Malouines.
-The island were those known to Les Rozbifs as .... [but no, I know better than to spoon-feed my readers].
+The islands were those known to Les Rozbifs as .... [but no, I know better than to spoon-feed my readers].

 In the newspaper article about the festivities marking the end of the festival I saw the name of one of the groups playing at the Fest Noz that night.
 They were called Startijenn.
 This word had meant nothing to me until the night before, when I was reading the chapter on Breton in Lingo (a book that I'm deferring judgement on, as it refers to much that I don't know about but is not totally sound on the few things I do know about).